EAM Jaishankar arrives in Russia to attend SCO meeting | Law-Order

 EAM Jaishankar arrives in Russia to attend SCO meeting

 External Affairs Minister S Jaishankar arrived here on Tuesday on a four-day visit to Russia to attend a meeting of the foreign ministers of the Shanghai Cooperation Organisation (SCO).
+"EAM @DrSJaishankar landed in Moscow; received by Ambassador and senior officers from Russian Foreign Ministry," the Indian Embassy in Moscow tweeted.
 His trip to Moscow comes days after Defence Minister Rajnath Singh visited the Russian capital to attend a meeting of the defence ministers of the eight-nation SCO of which both India and China are members.

 During his stay in Moscow, Jaishankar will attend the meeting of Council of Foreign Ministers (CFM) of SCO.
 It will be the third CFM meeting that India will be attending as a full member of SCO.
 On the sidelines of the SCO meet, he is expected to hold a bilateral meeting with his Chinese counterpart Wang Yi on Thursday amidst the escalating border row between India and China in eastern Ladakh.